akononovicius/physRisk-content-repository/articles/2018/price-formation-printing-press.md

 ## Printing press example

 To continue the discussion, let us take a simple example, which will illustrate this logic.
 Let us assume that a printing press wants to publish a book.
 Printing press is perfectly aware of its own supply law (because they know how much materials and labor as well as their alternative costs), which describes their worst-case intent to sell.
-Their supply law is given in a figure bellow by blue-ish curve with label S.
+Their supply law is given in a figure below by blue-ish curve with label S.

 ![The illustration of the printing press example using supply and demand laws.
 Notation is explained in the text and previous posts.](/uploads/2017/12/price-formation-dynamics.png "The illustration of the printing press example using supply and demand laws.
 Notation is explained in the text and previous posts.")